 - Heat olive oil and garlic in a skillet over medium heat.
 Add the spinach.
 Cook and stir until wilted.
 Set aside.

 - Whisk the eggs and milk together until combined.
-Stir in the sun-dried tomatoes, goat cheese, and spinach.
-Sprinkle with salt and pepper, then pour into warm pre-baked crust.
+Stir in the sun-dried tomatoes, goat cheese, spinach, salt, and pepper.
+Pour into warm pre-baked crust.
 If desired, sprinkle the top lightly with more salt and pepper.

 - Pie Crust: My pie crust recipe makes enough dough for two quiches.
 You can make half of the recipe or make the entire recipe and freeze half of the dough for another quiche, or bake two quiches.
 The dough can be stored in the refrigerator for up to 5 days or in the freezer for up to 3 months.
 Thaw overnight in the refrigerator before using.

 - Spinach: You can use frozen spinach instead.
 Use a 10 oz box.
 If your frozen spinach is not already thawed, thaw it in the microwave per box directions.
 Drain the spinach in a colander while you prepare the rest of the ingredients.

 On the sweeter side of things, I have a baked cream cheese french toast casserole you need to try for upcoming brunch celebrations.
 This is all prepared the night ahead of time!
 Sweet cream cheese stuffed inside.